 Jack joined the DSS team at Sonoma State University as Alternate Media/Assistive Technology Specialist in 2010.

-Jack received his Master of Fine Art from Academy of Art University in San Francisco where he focused on the areas of user-centered design, usability, interactive design and accessibility for the Web and mobile devices.
+Jack received his Master of Fine Art from Academy of Art University in San Francisco where he focused his studies on the areas of user-centered design, usability, interactive design and accessibility for the Web and mobile devices.
 Currently, Jack is a doctoral candidate at Northeastern University in Boston, Massachusetts.
-His research interests include accessibility in Web-based learning environments, assistive technology abandonment, and Universal Design for Learning.
+His research interests include accessibility of Web-based learning environments, assistive technology abandonment, and Universal Design for Learning.

-Jack travels around the U.S. and overseas whenever possible.
-While on these trips, he enjoys interacting with people from different regions and countries to learn things that are not often found on Lonely Planet or Wikipedia websites.
+Jack travels across the U.S. and overseas whenever possible.
+While traveling, he enjoys interacting with locals from different regions and countries to learn the unique particulars in addition to the things Siri tells him.
 Jack is a photography enthusiast who keeps record of good taco trucks throughout California.

 Maggie received her Master of Science degree in Rehabilitation Counseling in 2012 and became certified as a Rehabilitation Counselor in 2013.